 11. Walk the coastal path towards Nice

 If you decide to continue walking to Nice, you’ll need to bypass the section of the coast between the Pointe des Sans-Culottes and Palais Maeterlinck via the road.
-You’ll notice that this second section of the trail is very different and unique, with beautiful rock formations.
+You’ll notice that this second section of the trail is very different, with beautiful rock formations.
 The walk from La Darse to Nice takes around 1.5 hours.

 12. Explore nearby attractions by bike or boat trip